-- > Select only one energy source. - ➤ The refrigerator always requires a 12 V control voltage, regardless of which type of energy it is using.
+- > Select only one energy source. - type of energy it is using.
 The control voltage is present as soon as the transformer/rectifier is switched on.
 Therefore the closed circuit current always flows even if the refrigerator is switched off.
 Always switch off the transformer/rectifier for a temporary lay-up.